Emmanuel Besnier: Philanthropy

 He donates Euro 200,000 annually to the Francis-Le-Basser football stadium in Laval.
 He also attends their board meetings.
 He built a private box with tinted glass, from which he watches football matches.

 In 2006, he was the recipient of the "Mayennais of the Year" award from the local Rotary Club.

 Personal life

-He married Sandrine, a native of Laval whom he met at the lycée, at the Basilique Notre Dame in Laval.
+He married Sandrine, a native of Laval whom he met in high school, at the Basilique Notre Dame in Laval.
 They have three children.
 They reside in the 7th arrondissement of Paris.
 They also live in a château in Entrammes near Laval that he inherited from his father.